ccrusius/gradle-erlang-plugin/README.md

 This Gradle plugin provides basic Erlang building functionality for Gradle.
-It can not replace `rebar` yet (and maybe it will never be able to), but it is good enough for basic uses.
+It can not replace `rebar` yet (and maybe it will never be able to), but it is good enough for compiling OTP applications, and generating releases.
 One example is the [gen_c_server](https://github.com/ccrusius/gen_c_server) project, which uses this to build both Erlang and C sources, and test the packages using Erlang's